Harry A. "Paddy" Flint

 Colonel Harry Albert "Paddy" Flint (February 12, 1888 – July 24, 1944) was an officer of the United States Army who served with distinction during World War II.
-Although at 56 years of age he was considerably older than was considered generally acceptable for field-grade front-line infantry officers, he is most known for leading the 39th Infantry Regiment from its service in Sicily from July 1943 until he was mortally wounded six weeks after the Normandy landings in June 1944.
+Although at 56 years of age he was considered older than what was acceptable for field-grade front-line infantry officers, he is most known for leading the 39th Infantry Regiment from its service in Sicily from July 1943 until he was mortally wounded six weeks after the Normandy landings in June 1944.

 Early life

 Harry Albert Flint was born in St. Johnsbury, Vermont, on February 12, 1888, the third of seven children born to Mabel and Charles G. Flint.
 Inspired by stories of returning veterans of the Spanish–American War, by age 11 he was decided upon a military career.

 Flint was educated in St. Johnsbury, and graduated from St. Johnsbury Academy in 1907.
 He took the entrance examination for the United States Military Academy and scored well, but there were no vacancies, so he did not receive an appointment.
 He attended Norwich University for six months in preparation to enter West Point, and in May 1907 he was appointed to the United States Naval Academy.
 He attended the Naval Academy until March 1908, when he received an appointment to West Point.

 Flint graduated from West Point in 1912 ranked 41 of 95.
 He received his commission as a second lieutenant of Cavalry was assigned to the 4th Cavalry Regiment.